knative/eventing-operator/.github/ISSUE_TEMPLATE/bug.md

 Steps to reproduce the behavior.

  **Knative release version**
+Add any other context about the used version

  **Additional context**
 Add any other context about the problem here such as proposed priority